-Water resource protection is critical throughout all watersheds of Virginia.
-Local governments, the state government, the federal government and private interests must recognize these threats and implement precautions and protections that reflect their level of responsibility for preventing and mitigating offensive activities, safeguarding local public and environmental health, as well as maintaining the technical and economic competence to respond to and correct problems.
+9 Water resource protection is critical throughout all watersheds of Virginia.
+Local governments, the

+- 11 implement precautions and protections that reflect their level of responsibility for preventing and - mitigating offensive activities, safeguarding local public and environmental health, as well as maintaining the technical and economic competence to respond to and correct problems. - 14 and technology requirements, such as setting "maximum contaminant levels" (MCLs), for water